 - Tools incl.
 Toro push mower, Hechinger leaf blower, Craftsman power washer, Homelite leaf blower, Craftsman sawzall, Craftsman power drill with charger, B & D hedge trimmer, Craftsman air compressor, Craftsman shop vacs, Antique tool box full of tools, Detecto scale, tons of hand tools and much more!

 - Lots of vintage and antique door stops, pulls, handles, hinges, latches and pieces!

 - Antique record/music box player with cabinet and metal records.

 - TONS AND TONS MORE OF AMAZING HISTORY!!!
 YOU DO NOT WANT TO MISS THIS ONE FOLKS!!!

 TERMS AND CONDITIONS:

-We accept cash, credit cards (minimum 150.00 no American Express) There will be a 3% convenience fee added to all credit card transactions.
-Debit cards (minimum 50.00) and local checks.
+We accept cash, credit cards (minimum 100.00 no American Express) There will be a 3% convenience fee added to all credit card transactions.
+Debit cards (minimum 50.00 no convenience fee added) and local checks.
 There will be a bank fee for any returned checks.
 The fee is based on the current bank fee we are charged for any bounced check.

 Estate Start Time:

+Always park on the side of the road the estate home is on only.
+Do not park on both sides please.
 We cooperate with local law enforcement.
 Please park according to city ordinances and do not park on people’s lawns or in the neighbor’s driveways.
 Also, do not double-park anyone in, or block mailboxes, or streets.
-Park on one side of the road unless the city allows parking on both sides.

 Shopping Bags & Containers: